EgbaFrank/alx-pre_course/0x01-git/README.md

-ALX git learning
+ALX git learning, commit message quick fix, and an update
-Commit message quick fix